LeandroSWR/InterviewTask/README.md

 key they spawn around the interactable.
 After choosing the type of interaction the player is moved to the interact location of the object and interacts with it.

+Being done with the movement it's finally time to start working on the actual interactions, I wanted to work on the coins first so I could setup the store after it and already have the player have coins to spend.
+So I added another 2D asset for the coin and started working on a script to control the coins UI, I also decided to create a simple animation of the number of coins being added or spent for some better visuals.

 ## High Level Checklist

 - [X] Player character capable of walking and interacting with the game world.